pnp/script-samples/scripts/get-spfx-apipermissions/README.md

 ## Prerequisites

--   The user running the script must have SharePoint administrator access
+-   The user running the script must have SharePoint Administrator role in order to access tenant-level app catalog, and to grant themselves (temporary) Owner rights to sites with site-level app catalog
+-   The user also requires `Application.Read.All` to read permissions assigned to the SharePoint Online Client Extensibility Web Application Principal.

 # [PnP PowerShell](#tab/pnpps)